javadkh2/stream-operators/README.md

 counter: (limit: number = Infinity) => Readable
 ```

-Creates a read stream that start a counter from zero to limit - the limit default value is Infinity.
+Creates a read stream that starts a counter from zero to limit - the limit default value is Infinity.

 ##### sample
 ```typescript